United States Court of Appeals

 Also pending is the defendants' motion to strike portions of the appellant's brief and appendix, specifically pages 376-504 of Mrs. Shea's appendix and any references to these documents in her brief.
 Fairview joined the motion but noted that pages 400-427 were before the district court at the time of its summary judgment ruling in March 1998.

-With this exception, we agree that the other documents at issue are not part of the record on appeal because they were not before the district court at the time it entered its summary judgment ruling.
+the record on appeal because they were not before the district court at the time it entered its summary judgment ruling.

 On appeal from a summary judgment ruling, the record before us includes evidentiary materials that were before the trial court when it made the summary judgment ruling, and we will not consider materials that became part of the district court file subsequent to that ruling.